portellam/auto-xorg/README.md

         sudo bash installer.bash -f -a  Set options to find first valid AMD/ATI VGA device, then install. sudo bash auto-xorg -l -n -r    Find last valid NVIDIA VGA device, then restart the display manager immediately.

-#### If the Auto-Xorg service fails, to diagnose review the log.
+#### If the Auto-Xorg service fails, diagnose review the log.
 Execute:
         sudo journalctl -u auto-xorg

 Failure may be the result of absent VGA device(s), or an exception.
 Review the log to debug.